Following system colour scheme Selected dark colour scheme Selected light colour scheme

 └── package2

-Then package1 would no longer be installable with tools that do not yet implement this PEP (if those tools would fail on unrecognized extras).
+assuming that indeed package2 does not depend on any features provided by the extra dependencies of package1.
 Authors therefore need to carefully consider a migration plan, coordinating with the authors of package2.

 Packaging repository maintainers